jessicaparsons/Ovenly/README.md

 # 🍰 Ovenly – A Delightful Way to Discover & Save Baking Recipes

 ## ✨ Summary
-Ovenly is a beautifully crafted SwiftUI app that helps users discover and save baking recipes sorted by regional cuisine.
+Ovenly is a single-view portfolio SwiftUI app that helps users discover and save baking recipes sorted by regional cuisine.
 With a focus on smooth user experience and Swift Concurrency, Ovenly allows users to:

 - ✅ **Browse Baking Recipes** by regional cuisine with an intuitive UI.
 - ✅ **Search Recipes** using a search bar or by selecting cuisine-type chips.